Private Practice Attorneys

 Once your representation by a private-practice attorney has concluded, we’ll send you a quality-control survey.
 We want your feedback.
 We will review it and act upon it as appropriate.

 *THE EDUCATORS PROFESSIONAL LIABILITY INSURANCE POLICY IS UNDERWRITTEN BY NATIONAL UNION FIRE INSURANCE CO.
 OF PITTSBURGH, PA.
 ALL COVERAGE IS SUBJECT TO THE EXPRESS TERMS OF THE MASTER INSURANCE POLICY ISSUED TO ATPE AND KEPT ON FILE AT THE ATPE STATE OFFICE.
 Coverage applies to an insured’s activities within his/her professional capacity and does not apply to activities that predate the coverage period.
-View insurance policy details here.
-Eligibility for ATPE membership benefits is contingent upon ATPE’s receipt of the entire annual membership dues amount for your appropriate membership category.
-A disruption in payments to an authorized payment plan may result in discontinuation of such benefits, including cancellation of insurance coverage for the entire membership year retroactive to Aug.
-1 or your membership date.
+View 2021–22 insurance policy details here.
+Eligibility for ATPE membership benefits is contingent upon ATPE’s receipt of the annual membership dues amount for your appropriate membership category.
+A disruption in payments to an authorized payment plan may result in discontinuation of membership benefits, including cancellation of insurance coverage.
 ATPE reserves the right to determine eligibility for the appropriate membership category.
-The membership year runs from Aug.
-1–July 31.
+The membership year runs from August 1–July 31.